-Start at the Spring Creek Road access point for a longer river rafting route ending near Kremmling.
-This 10-mile trip features Class I-III whitewater rapids that are less technical compared to other rivers in Colorado.
-This rafting trip is exciting for beginners and more mellow for experts.
-The take out point is at the confluence of the Blue River and the Colorado River.
+Start at the Spring Creek Road access point for a longer river-rafting route ending near Kremmling.
+This 10-mile Colorado rafting trip features Class I-III whitewater rapids that are less technical compared to other rivers in Colorado.
+This rafting trip is exciting for beginners and mellower for experts.
+The take-out point is at the confluence of the Blue River and the Colorado River.

 Take Out: 40.043201 ,-106.396004

-The Tabernash to Granby rafting route along the Fraser River is best used by intermediate-advanced rafters.
+The rafting route from Tabernash to Granby along the Fraser River is best used by intermediate-to-advanced rafters.
 The 9.4-mile route starts in Tabernash and passes through the picturesque Fraser Canyon and nearby towns in Grand County.
 The trip will take a full afternoon and requires rafters to navigate difficult Class III-IV whitewater rapids.